georgm8/rds_dev_interview/readme.md

 - Diagnosis Code

 The database is a SQLlite database contained within the `database.db` file in the projects root directory.
 You can view the database schema in the `database_schema.pdf` file.
+Note that the data within the `database_schema.pdf` file is not the same as the data contained within the database.

 NB - You can navigate to localhost:5000/query to see the results of your query as you are constructing it.